-The next section is for you to complete prior to arriving at the Endoscopy and Day Surgery Centre - Please bring this with you on the day of the procedure.
+The next section (on pages 6 and 7) is for you to complete prior to arriving at the Endoscopy and Day Surgery Unit.

+Please bring this with you on the day of the procedure.

 It is important that you fill it in accurately so that the nursing staff can provide you with the best care possible.
 If you have any concerns or questions, please call the nurses' enquiry line - see the 'useful contacts' at the end of this information sheet.